Qubes-Community/Contents/docs/configuration/screen-share.md

 In the Content Qube:

-1. Install packages `sudo apt install -y xfwm4 tigervnc-standalone-server tigervnc-viewer` or `sudo dnf install -y xfwm4 tigervnc-server tigervnc`
+1. Install packages `sudo apt install xfwm4 tigervnc-standalone-server tigervnc-viewer` or `sudo dnf install xfwm4 tigervnc-server tigervnc`

+2. Enter the password by executing `vncpasswd`

+    1. You can generate secure enough passwords for this purpose using `openssl rand -base64 16 | tr -d '+/=' | head -c 8;echo`

+    2. Enter one password for read/write (first password and verify prompt)

+    3. Enter a different password for the view only password (second password and verify prompt)

-2. Start the server `vncserver :10  -xstartup /usr/bin/xfwm4 -geometry 1920x1080 -localhost no`
+2. Start the server `vncserver :1  -xstartup /usr/bin/xfwm4 -geometry 1920x1080 -localhost no`

 3. Enter passwords when prompted